-The Association of Talent Agents (ATA) has been the official trade association of talent agencies across the U.S., responsible for legislation, advocacy and negotiating agency franchise agreements with the major entertainment guilds, including SAG, AFTRA (SAG-AFTRA), WGA, DGA, and AEA.
+Since 1937, the Association of Talent Agents (ATA) has been and remains the official trade association of talent agencies across the U.S., responsible for legislation, advocacy and negotiating agency franchise agreements with the major entertainment guilds, including SAG, AFTRA (SAG-AFTRA), WGA, DGA, and AEA.
 ATA’s collective voice provides strong and effective advocacy for its members in matters relating to the talent-agency business.
-The association’s one-hundred-plus agency members represent over 90% of working artists.
-ATA provides its member agencies with best practices, a voice in legislation, educational seminars, networking events, conferences, news bulletins, expert opinions and day-to-day support.
+The association’s one-hundred-plus agency members represent the vast majority of the professional working artists today.
+ATA provides best practices, a voice in legislation, educational seminars, networking events, conferences, news bulletins, expert opinions and day-to-day support.

 The birth of ATA (originally known as Artists Manager Guild) is tied substantially to the proliferation of talent unions and guilds that formed after the Supreme Court upheld the Wagner Act also known as the National Labor Relations Act (1935).
 The main purpose of the labor legislation was to establish the legal right of workers to organize or join labor unions and to bargain collectively with their employers.
 In 1937, a group of forward-thinking representatives banded together to protect talent agents’ ability to represent artist clients by maintaining creative and economic success for the agent/client partnership.